Gram-negative bacteria: Characteristics

 However, the LPS-diderm group (corresponding to kingdom Pseudomonadati, formerly "Hydrobacteria") is not the only type of bacteria that stain negative.
 Mycobacterium (or rather most of Mycobacteriales), which does not belong in the group, have independently evolved an outer cell membrane, with a cell wall made of mycolic acid.
 This gives it very different structure and features.

-In many Gram-negative bacteria, the IgaA membrane protein negatively regulates the Rcs phosphorelay system, a key envelope stress response pathway that helps maintain cell envelope integrity.
+In many gram-negative bacteria, the IgaA membrane protein negatively regulates the Rcs phosphorelay system, a key envelope stress response pathway that helps maintain cell envelope integrity.

 Classification

 Along with cell shape, Gram staining is a rapid diagnostic tool and once was used to group species at the subdivision of Bacteria.

 Historically, the kingdom Monera was divided into four divisions based on Gram staining: Firmicutes (+), Gracillicutes (−), Mollicutes (0) and Mendocutes (var.).

-Since 1987, the monophyly of the Gram-negative bacteria has been disproven with molecular studies.
+Since 1987, the monophyly of the gram-negative bacteria has been disproven with molecular studies.

-Current knowledge divides the Gram-negatives into two large groups and some straddlers.
-The more "conventional" Gram-negatives with an LPS outer membrane do share a common ancestor and are grouped in kingdom Pseudomonadati.
-The less conventional ones are, as mentioned above, the order Mycobacteriales, have a mycolic acid cell wall and an outer membrane.
-The kingdom and the order are each monophyletic (or rather, not holyphyletic), but the "LPS-diderm" and "mycolic-diderm" groups are not, because some bacteria in the kingdom and the order do not, in fact, stain Gram negative.
+Current knowledge divides the gram-negative bacteria into two large groups and some straddlers.
+The more "conventional" with an LPS outer membrane do share a common ancestor and are grouped in kingdom Pseudomonadati.
+The less conventional ones are the order Mycobacteriales, that have a mycolic acid cell wall and an outer membrane.
+The kingdom and the order are each monophyletic (or rather, not holyphyletic), but the "LPS-diderm" and "mycolic-diderm" groups are not, because some bacteria in the kingdom and the order do not stain gram negative.
 They will be discussed in the next section.